Water Kefir FAQ

-A. Generally speaking water kefir is slightly less concentrated than milk kefir and therefore some individuals find they must consume more water kefir than they would milk kefir.
+A. Generally speaking water kefir is slightly less concentrated than milk kefir and therefore some individuals find they consume more water kefir than they would milk kefir.
 However, due to water kefir's water (rather than dairy) base and great taste when flavored, it is easy to consume larger amounts of water kefir.

 A. Our water kefir grains are grown in filtered water and organic sugar.

 A. Yes!
 Water kefir contains no dairy.
 (Please note: water kefir grains are processed in a facility where dairy products are processed.)